Senator Payman Maintains She Will Remain An Independent ‘At This Stage’

 Prime Minister Says Payman Only Received 1,600 Votes

 “Bear in mind that Senator Payman received 1,600 votes.
-The Labour ticket received over 510,000 votes.
+The Labor ticket received over 510,000 votes.
 That’s why Senator Payman was elected.
 It wasn’t because people put a number one next to her name,” he told the Daily Telegraph.

 “It was because she was number three on the Labor ticket when she was elected.
 People really welcomed that, we want to be a diverse party,” he said.

-“And I went to her first speech for example across in the Senate to make sure I was showing her that support.
+“And I went to her first speech, for example, across in the Senate to make sure I was showing her that support.
 And she received every support whilst she was a Labor senator.”

 Opposition Continues Probing